naukri-engineering/SocialLogin/android/README.md

 _**SocialLogin**_ is a library which makes fetching and parsing user data from social network easier.
 If you sometime have tried to work with social networks on android you would remember that this is quite cumbersome.
 You have to read documentation for every social platform, download their SDK or use some libraries for OAuth and make http calls by yourself.
 This library should make your work a lot easier for integrating ```Google+ and Facebook Login```.

-This library can - Facilitate login into G+/Facebook account, Get person's information and parse it.
+This library can - facilitate login with G+/Facebook account, fetch person's information and parse it.

 **Getting Started**

-First of all, you need to register your application on Developer consoles:
+First of all, you need to register your application on respective Developer consoles:

 For _Facebook_,

 Open https://developers.facebook.com/
-1. On the top click on Apps and register as developer Then click Create a New App Select Dashboard in the left menu You should see your App ID, enter it in your AndroidManifest.xml
+1. On the top click on Apps and register as developer, then click Create a New App, Select Dashboard in the left menu.
+You should see your App ID, enter it in your AndroidManifest.xml

     <meta-data
         android:name="com.facebook.sdk.ApplicationId"
         android:value="**App ID**"
     />
-2. Go to the Settings in left menu Enter your Contact Email Click + Add Platform
+2. Go to the Settings in left menu.
+Enter your Contact Email Click + Add Platform
 3. Select Android Enter your package name,
 * To obtain key hash, use the *'keytool': keytool -exportcert -alias -keystore | openssl sha1 -binary | openssl base64* More info: https://developers.facebook.com/docs/android/getting-started/